Managing chronic conditions through telehealth

 - Specialists who use telehealth can see patients who may live more than an hour away

-- Specialists can see patients over telehealth and then work with the patient’s local doctor to manage care and treatment of the condition
+- Specialists can see patients over telehealth and then work with the patient’s local provider to manage care and treatment of the condition

 - Specialists can order remote patient monitoring and make recommendations to local physicians based on their findings